NK Vrapče

 NK Vrapče is a Croatian football club founded in 1938, in Zagreb's neighbourhood Vrapče which is situated in west part of the city.
-Its characteristic color is yellow.
+Its characteristic colors are blue and yellow.

 In seasons of 1992–1997, NK Vrapče played in Croatian Second League and that was the biggest success of this club.
+In June 2020 they appointed former Casino Salzburg player Damir Mužek as sports director.